OjasviBhargava/LearningGit/README.md

 2. Next step is to Click on `Fork`, which will create your copy of this repository.
 3. Now make changes to the <b> README.md </b> in your forked repository.
 4. Once done make the commit with message `My Fork Commit` or anything you wish.
 5. Click on the `Pull Request` tab that will be visible after you commit.
-On the next page click on `Create Pull Request`.
+On the next page click on `Create Pull Request`

 ## What changes to make in README.md
 You need to add your name in the list below as the format shown.